 The Studies Committee must meet with the student at least annually, and more frequent consultation is both highly recommended and encouraged.
 A brief report from these meetings certifying appropriate progress toward completion of the degree (e.g., timely completion of required Qualifying Exams) and indicating any items of importance (e.g., agreed-upon timelines for completion of thesis work) appropriate for the record should be prepared for the Graduate Program Director.
 These reports will be forwarded to the Graduate College and placed in the candidate’s graduate record.

 The graduate students play an important role in the shaping of our curriculum.
 The graduate committee welcomes suggestions on course offerings.
 If a number of students would like to take a particular course they should contact the Director of the Mathematics Graduate Program or a professor with interests in that area.
 This is especially important for topics courses in areas where students want to do thesis research.

-Students and advisors should carefully read the section on oral and written examinations in this handbook for information on the scheduling, topics, and structure of these exams.
+Students and advisors should carefully read the section on qualifying and comprehensive examinations in this handbook for information on the scheduling, topics, and structure of these exams.